 In the ninth, Street retired the first batters he faced before making things interesting by walking McQuade and allowing Balkcom a line drive into left field to put runners on first and second.
 That brought Richie (who already had 3 RBI on the night and was 4 for 8 in the Super Regional) to the plate.

-the best against the best and everything on the line.
+And there it was…the best against the best and everything on the line.
 With a 1-1 count, Street fielded Richie's grounder, sprinted toward first base before slipping the ball to Thigpen to seal the deal for Texas.

 For the storied Longhorn baseball program, it will be an NCAA record 30th CWS appearance.

 Is this heaven?
-If its a June weekend in Omaha for the Horns, it certainly is.
+If it’s a June weekend in Omaha for the Horns, it certainly is.